imgios/thoughts/content/posts/building-an-homelab-part-i.md

     inet 192.168.1.211/24 metric 600 brd 192.168.1.255 scope global dynamic wlan0
 ```

-I'm able to access the board using both user and password set during the image flash.
-Furthermore, I saw that the board took the right IP and has the hostname `pi01` set before.
+I'm able to access the card with both the user and password set during the image flash.
+I also saw that the card had the correct IP and the hostname pi01.

-Let's check the same on the second board:
+Let's check the same thing on the second board:

 ```shell
 PS C:\Users\imgios> ssh imgios@pi02